bezumec82/TimeServer/STM/LaOS/readme.txt

     No sane system is supported by the MCU providers in the first place.

 Specifics :
- -  Technically you can't use 'stdlib' calls inside un-privileged threads, cause its functions internally set global variable 'errno' on behalf of an unprivileged caller.
+ -  Logically you can't use 'stdlib' calls inside un-privileged threads, cause its functions internally set global variable 'errno' on behalf of an unprivileged caller.
+But on practice it is working, until you got an error.
  -  You can use 'stdlib' and other libraries inside privleged threads.
     STM HAL can(must) be used inside unprivileged threads - look tests.
  -  Cause unprivileged stack is separated, its size evaluated at compile-time,